-Here are four amazing chicken breeds that can help you break the mold with incredible blue eggs.
+Here are four amazing breeds of chicken that lay blue eggs and can help you break the mold.

-The Araucana breed originated in Chile, a combination of the Collonocas and the Quetros chicken breeds.
-Araucanas are rumpless (without a tail head) and often tufted, and the breed is exceptionally rare since the tufted gene causes many of the chicks to die in their shells.
+The true Araucana breed originated in Chile, a combination of the Collonocas and the Quetros chicken breeds.
+Araucanas are rumpless (without a tail head), often tufted, and the breed is exceptionally rare since the tufted gene causes many of the chicks to die in their shells.

 True Araucanas are only available through breeders, and they will always lay blue eggs.